nakzone/nakwallet/README.md

 1. The app folder is in deploy/*your os*/

-1. Include the latest _turtle-service_ and _TurtleCoind_ builds in:
+1. Include the latest _turtle-service_ and _Nakamotod_ builds in:
     * Windows: in the app folder
-    * Mac: in TurtleCoin-Nest.app/Contents/
+    * Mac: in Nakamoto-Nest.app/Contents/